 $150 per person ( 2-3 people minimum)

 Once you arrive in Tuk we will give you a 2-3 hr. village tour and the opportunity to visit an Inuvialuit family for lunch.
 Enjoy an authentic culinary experience with traditional caribou or reindeer soup and fresh bannock as well as samples of various meats that have formed the diet of the Inuit of this area for centuries.
 Our guide will also include a demonstration of furs and traditional clothing to complete this cultural experience, and to top it off you will get an Arctic Ocean Toe Dipping certificate!
 Meet your native guide at the Northmart store (easy to find) at noon or at another prearranged time.

 $3,775 per person plus GST

 This package includes your flight from Edmonton to Inuvik and back and a spectacular winter holiday in Inuvik!
 Drive on an Arctic ice road right across the Mackenzie Delta through several beautiful river channels to the sleepy little village of Aklavik nestled at the base of the Richardson Mountains.
 Aklavik is the birthplace of Inuvik and the burial spot of the infamous Mad Trapper of Rat River.
 We will also drive you on the new Inuvik Tuk Highway to the Arctic Ocean and the Inuvialuit settlement of Tuktoyaktuk.
 This package also gives you some great dog sledding with our beautiful white huskies on scenic trails in the Mackenzie Delta with lunch around a campfire.
-Then drive a snowmobile for about 1 hour to a secluded cabin in the heart of nature where you will be served lunch and relax by the wood stove; (or we will do the driving).
+Then snowmobile for about 1 hour to a secluded cabin in the heart of nature where you will be served lunch and relax by the wood stove; (you drive a machine or we will do the driving).
 Accommodations in a cozy full-service log cabin.

 Check in to an Arctic Chalet full-service cabin unit for 5 nights